Why wetlands are important

 - Preserve existing drainageways and never divert water to or from wetland areas.

-If you cannot avoid altering a wetland on your property, there will be some financial cost.
-Costs will be incurred for acquiring permits to work in the wetland; there will also be mitigation costs for restoring wetlands:
+If you can't avoid changing a wetland on your property, there will be some financial cost.
+There will be costs for getting permits to work in the wetland; there will also be mitigation costs for restoring wetlands:

 - DNR permits for working on protected wetlands or streams depend on the size and scope of the project.
 Fees are charged.